Your trusted partner in cosmetic care abroad

 When Can You Fly After Breast Implant Removal?

 Most patients are cleared to fly 7–10 days after explantation, once drains are out and healing is confirmed at a follow-up appointment.
-Flying is safe at this stage — cabin pressure changes do not affect the surgical site.
+Flying is generally considered safe once healing has reached this stage; long flights so soon after surgery also carry a clot risk, so move regularly, stay hydrated, and wear compression stockings.
 If you had en bloc capsulectomy with more extensive tissue dissection, your surgeon may recommend staying the full ten days before travelling.

 When Can You Return to Work and Exercise?